yjoh12/CXR-Segmentation-by-AdaIN-based-Domain-Adaptation-and-Knowledge-Distillation/README.md

 -------
 # Instructions
 1. v641ccc2 : Initial update for training the network
-2. (To be updated) : Learned parameter
+2. v8b7f5e9 : Code for testing the network
-3. (To be updated) : Code for testing the network
+3. (To be updated) : Network parameter release

 -------